 How to Get to the Yorkshire Dales

 One of the beauties of the Yorkshire Dales is its accessibility.
 Leeds is one of Britain’s major transport hubs and is well served by rail, road and air, and is only around half an hour from Lower Wharfedale.
-The airport is even nearer.
+Leeds/Bradford airport is even nearer to the Dales.
 Its entirely possible to be driving on a remote and isolated country road within an hour of getting off a flight or exiting a busy motorway.

 Leeds and York are the main rail hubs in the area, with countless connections to Cities across the UK.
 All the major car rental companies have outlets in both Cities, though none have offices actually at the station so arrange rental before you arrive.